arthur-e/flux-client/README.md

-Carbon Data Explorer (Web Client)
+Carbon Data Explorer Web Client
 =================================

 Overview
 ---------------------------------

-The `flux-client` (Carbon Data Explorer web client) is a JavaScript web application.
+The Carbon Data Explorer Web Client ("flux-client") is a JavaScript web application.
-The application was written using the ExtJS and D3.js frameworks.
+The application was written using the `ExtJS` and `D3.js` frameworks.
 When built, it is portable to any web server and can be run on any modern web browser (though [Google Chrome](https://www.google.com/chrome/browser/) is recommended).